– What Mountainbike.

-Epic holidays on the most incredible mountain biking in The Alps – that’s what we love.
+Epic holidays on the most incredible mountain biking trails in The Alps – that’s what we love.

 You’ll still be pedalling some to reach the best riding, the best views and the best lunch spots around.

-A few years back someone christened it Epic XC, then it was Backcountry and now it’s all Enduro, Enduro, Enduro.
+A few years back someone christened it Epic XC, then it was Backcountry.
+Now it’s all Enduro, Enduro, Enduro.

-The riding around BikeVillage and Les Arcs is ridiculously good – so many trails we could ride from our door and do something different every day for months on end.
+The mountain biking around BikeVillage and Les Arcs is ridiculously good.
+There are so many trails we could ride from our door, and do something different every day for months on end.

 There’s the high level (2000m+) super flowing singletrack above the tree line, with amazing views onto Mt Blanc and all the other surrounding peaks.